zertico/apidoc/source/index.md

 * Update

- You also can update an address using a command line, with the id of the assress, or accessing a route, both cases are described below.
+ You also can update an address using a command line, with the id of the address, or accessing a route, both cases are described below.

  Route: `PATCH "/api/v1/manager/client-addresses/:id"`